KDE/documentation-develop-kde-org/source/components/checkbox.rst

             :noblefir:`GOOD`

--  Label a group of check box with a descriptive caption to the top left of the group (cf. :doc:`alignment </layout/alignment>`).
+-  Label a group of checkbox with a descriptive caption to the top left of the group (cf. :doc:`alignment </layout/alignment>`).
 -  Create a buddy relation so access keys are assigned.
 -  Use :doc:`sentence style capitalization </style/writing/capitalization>`
-   for check box items.
+   for checkbox items.
 -  Do not use ending punctuation (neither dot nor colon) for group label.